eduVVSC/Philosophers/README.md

 ## 🏛️ About the Project

 The **Philosopher** project is part of the curriculum at **42** and is based on the **Dining Philosophers Problem**.
-It introduces key concepts of **multithreading, process synchronization, and concurrency control**, helping students understand race conditions, deadlocks, and resource sharing.
+It introduces key concepts of **multithreading, process synchronization, and concurrency control**.
+The main porpouse of the project is to make us understand what is envolved in the multi-threads application and to learn how the concept of race conditions, deadlocks, and resource sharing.

 ## 📜 The Problem Statement

 A group of philosophers sits around a table with a fork for each philosopher.
-To eat, a philosopher must pick up the two forks, his and the one on his right(in my program).
-The challenge is to ensure that:
+All of them have the same routine, they think, eat and sleep, and they cannot to them at the same time.
+To eat, a philosopher must pick up the two forks, his and the one from the philosopher on his right(in my program).
+The main challenge is to ensure that:

 - No philosopher **starves**.
 - There are no **deadlocks**.